SilentDevCoPro/Portfolio/Kiwiguard/README.md

 ```
 3. Run the Collector container:
 ```
-docker run -d -p 8000:8000 kiwiguard-collector
+docker run -d --name collector -p 80:80 kiwiguard-collector
 ```
-The collector API and dashboard will be accessible at http://localhost:8000.
+The collector API and dashboard will be accessible at http://localhost.

 ## Setting Up the Agent